-1.10 Using VM Groups
+1.9 Using VM Groups

-VM groups are groups of VMs that you can create as and when required.
-You can manage and perform functions on them collectively, as well as individually.
+VM groups enable the user to create ad hoc groups of VMs, and to manage and perform functions on them collectively, as well as individually.

 The following figure shows VM groups displayed in VirtualBox Manager.